spacelift-io/user-documentation/docs/concepts/policy/notification-policy.md

 #### Creating a custom webhook request

-All requests sent will always include the default headers for verification, a payload which is appropriate for the message type and the `method` set as `POST`.
-However, by using the webhook rule we can modify the body of the request, change the method or add additional headers.
+All requests sent will include the default headers for verification, a payload appropriate for the message type, and the `method` set as `POST`.
+However, by using the webhook rule we can modify the body of the request, change the method, or add additional headers.

-For example, if we wanted to define a completely custom request for a [tracked run](../run/README.md) we would define a rule like this:
+To set up a completely custom request for a [tracked run](../run/README.md), define a rule like this:

 ```opa
 package spacelift